CMPhysBench/CMPhysBench/README.md

   title={CMPhysBench: A Benchmark for Evaluating Large Language Models in Condensed Matter Physics}, author={Wang, Weida and Huang, Dongchen and Li, Jiatong and Yang, Tengchao and Zheng, Ziyang and Zhang, Di and Han, Dong and Chen, Benteng and Luo, Binzhao and Liu, Zhiyu and others}, journal={arXiv preprint arXiv:2508.18124}, year={2025}
 }

-@inproceedings{rein2024gpqa,
-  title={Gpqa: A graduate-level google-proof q\&a benchmark},
-  author={Rein, David and Hou, Betty Li and Stickland, Asa Cooper and Petty, Jackson and Pang, Richard Yuanzhe and Dirani, Julien and Michael, Julian and Bowman, Samuel R}, booktitle={First Conference on Language Modeling}, year={2024}
-}

-@article{zheng2025scaling,
-  title={Scaling physical reasoning with the physics dataset}, author={Zheng, Shenghe and Cheng, Qianjia and Yao, Junchi and Wu, Mengsong and He, Haonan and Ding, Ning and Cheng, Yu and Hu, Shuyue and Bai, Lei and Zhou, Dongzhan and others}, journal={arXiv preprint arXiv:2506.00022}, year={2025}
-}

-@article{he2024olympiadbench,
-  title={Olympiadbench: A challenging benchmark for promoting agi with olympiad-level bilingual multimodal scientific problems}, author={He, Chaoqun and Luo, Renjie and Bai, Yuzhuo and Hu, Shengding and Thai, Zhen Leng and Shen, Junhao and Hu, Jinyi and Han, Xu and Huang, Yujie and Zhang, Yuxiang and others}, journal={arXiv preprint arXiv:2402.14008}, year={2024}
-}

-@article{qiu2025phybench,
-  title={Phybench: Holistic evaluation of physical perception and reasoning in large language models}, author={Qiu, Shi and Guo, Shaoyang and Song, Zhuo-Yang and Sun, Yunbo and Cai, Zeyu and Wei, Jiashen and Luo, Tianyu and Yin, Yixuan and Zhang, Haoxu and Hu, Yi and others}, journal={arXiv preprint arXiv:2504.16074}, year={2025}
-}
 ```